 If there is no improvement in the situation, or it is felt the situation is too serious to be managed informally, Stage 2 can be initiated.
-The Welfare & Retention Officer will inform the Deputy Academic Registrar and will forward all relevant documentary evidence.
-The Deputy Academic Registrar will then review the submitted evidence and will arrange to meet with the student and the Welfare & Retention Officer and/or the HE Specialist Support Instructor: Mental Health and Wellbeing.
-The student can be accompanied by a Students' Union Officer, the HE Student Officer, friend, family member or support worker.
+The HE Welfare & Retention Officer will inform the Deputy Academic Registrar and will forward all relevant documentary evidence.
+The Deputy Academic Registrar will then review the submitted evidence and will arrange to meet with the student and the HE Welfare & Retention Officer and/or the HE Welfare and Wellbeing Lead.
+The student can be accompanied by a Students' Union Officer, the HE Student Experience and Engagement Officer, friend, family member or support worker.

 It will be explained to the student that if significant concern remains about their engagement with their study, or their health and behaviour following the above, a further meeting will be held to consider the most appropriate course of action.
-Regular progress meetings will be held with the student by the Welfare & Retention Officer the action plan monitored.
+Regular progress meetings will be held with the student by the HE Welfare & Retention Officer and an action plan will be monitored.
 This will result in either no further action, or the Deputy Academic Registrar initiating Stage 3 of the Fitness to Study Policy.